Inferring the paleo-longitude directly from the paleo-geomagnetic data: Discussions

-Here we provide an approach to estimate the paleo-position, especially the paleo-longitude, through paleo-magnetic measurements, as shown in equation (\ref{eq5}) in section \ref{sec2}.
-In theory, we should solve this equation to obtain $\lambda$, $\theta$, and $K_p$ simultaneously, through the measurements of $B_x$, $B_y$, $B_z$ and the known $\theta_p$, and $\lambda_p$.
-This involves two problems.
-The first is how to get accurately the $\theta_p$, and $\lambda_p$.
-Except the method we adopted in this paper, constructing the reference poles for a certain geological age may be an alternative good way.
+It may be a good way for constructing accurate reference poles of a certain geological age to get the reasonable initial value of $\lambda_p$ and $\theta_p$.
 This demands a large amount of accurate paleo-magnetic measurements and close cooperation of scientists of paleo-magnetism.
 At present, there is a lot of databases can be used for this purpose, such as IAGA paleo-magnetic databases (McElhinny and Lock, 1996; McElhinny and McFadden, 1997; McElhinny et al., 1998), IAGA paleointensity database (Perrin et al., 1998; Perrin and Schnepp, 2004), Absolute Palaeointensity (PINT) Database (Biggin et al., 2010; Veikkolainen et al., 2017), Magnetics Information Consortium (MagIC) (Jarboe et al., 2012), Precambrian database (PALEOMAGIA) (Veikkolainen et al., 2017), and so on.

-The second problem is how to solve the nonlinear equation (\ref{eq5}), even if $B_x$, $B_y$, $B_z$ are measured and $\theta_p$, and $\lambda_p$ are known.
-We have tried many methods, such as homotopy continuation method (Decarolis et al., 2005), artificial neural network inversion tool (Ru$\check{z}$ek, 2008), a globally optimal iterative algorithm using the best descent vector (Liu and Atluri, 2012), and so on.
-However, in most cases the results derived are not those we want.
-Therefore, it is necessary to develop efficient algorithms for solving the nonlinear equation (\ref{eq5}), if the first problem is solved.

-The approach (equation (\ref{eq7}), (\ref{eq9})) used in this paper, which has been shown in section \ref{sec2}, can overcome the difficulties above at a certain extent.
-If $\theta$ ($I$), $\lambda_p$, and $\theta_p$ are accurate, the longitude can be derived perfectly.
-Experiments on synthetic data in the section \ref{sec3} demonstrate this success.
-This method demands mainly accurate $B_x$, $B_z$, and/or $I$.
-When this approach is used in paleo-magnetism as shown in section \ref{sec2.3} and \ref{sec4}, there is a defect in theory that $g_1^1$ and $h_1^1$ are omitted when we estimate $\theta$, $\theta_p$ and $\lambda_p$ by the traditional way (equation (\ref{eq4}) and (\ref{eq11})), but they are taken into account in equation (\ref{eq3}) and (\ref{eq5}).
-In this paper we cannot eliminate this defect, and new approaches should be developed.
-However, as shown in the section (\ref{sec3}), if the error in $\theta$ ($I$) can be controlled in a reasonable range, the paleo-longitudes estimated by our approach should be acceptable, especially in the case that $B_x$ ($J_x$),$B_y$ ($J_y$) and $B_z$ ($J_z$) have the same errors.